Installations

 Automated Commissioning

-The KMC Airflow Measurement System programmatically characterizes system performance during commissioning, leveraging the same methods as a TAB technician.
-After commissioning, integrated equipment control and system diagnostics are provided to routinely monitor and report performance.
+The KMC Airflow Measurement System automatically characterizes system performance during commissioning, using the same methods as a TAB technician.
+After commissioning, it provides equipment control and diagnostics to monitor and report performance.

 Compliance With IAQ Regulations